FelixFern/tetrs/README.md

 ## Introduction

 This project is a CLI-based implementation of the classic Tetris game, developed using Rust and the `ratatui.rs` library. `ratatui.rs` is a library for building rich terminal user interfaces.
-The main objective of this project is for me to learn more about how to write code in Rust programming, as this is my first ever Rust only repository
+The main objective of this project is for me to learn more about how to write code in Rust programming, as this is my first ever Rust-only repository

 ## Features (WORK IN PROGRESS)